 My unconventional way of saying Hello!

-1 of 300 great stories to be discovered.
+1 of 300 iTexican stories to be discovered.
 I am looking forward to meeting you!

-When you said "I love to meet people" at the introductory call I thought: "me too", and this is my introduction.
+When Curtis said "I love to meet people" at the introductory call we had with him, I thought: "me too", and this is my introduction to you.

 This is my wife Betty, my sons Kaiyan (arms extended) and Kaishei, and me during our last family trip to Oaxaca, Mexico.

-My name is Martino Liu, I am one of the 3 design leads; the others are Oswald and Ana and we work with David's leadership.
-I am with iTexico since 2015, the most seasoned designer in the team with 15+ years of experience.
-I consider myself a man shaped by my own passions and I want to share with you why.
+My name is Martino Liu, I am one of the 3 design leads at iTexico; the others are Oswald Aguilar and Ana Gallo and we work under David Sandoval's leadership.
+I have just recently been named one of the Improving UX Technical Community leaders.
+I joined iTexico since 2015 as the most seasoned designer in the team with 15+ years of experience now.
+I consider myself a man shaped by my own passions and I want to share why is that with you now.